Gtigrou/PyDumper/README.md

 3. **Bad CMD encrypting**
    Fore windows:
-   -Make sure your terminal is in `chcp 65001`
+   - Make sure your terminal is in `chcp 65001`
       Else run the following commands:
       ```bash
       cd c:/path/to/directory/